pradoprojects/pradoprojects/README.md

 <img src="pencil_logo.png" width="15%" align="right" />
 <p align="justify">
 Hi, I am <b>Marllos Prado</b>.
-I am a UX researcher and designer with a craftsmanship approach.
+I am a UX researcher and designer enthusiast with a craftsmanship approach.
 I prioritize simplicity and robustness in my work over unnecessary complexity and embellishments.
 I strive to create designs that are intuitive, easy to use, and built to last.
 In this space, I showcase my skills and the projects I've been involved in my career.
 Be you a recruiter, a student, or just a curious visitor, feel free to browse and reach out if you have any questions! 🎯
 </p>

 </div>